MarkDemidovs/Jikan/README.md

 here are the todos:
-    1. Removing events
+    1. Event Expiry
-    2. Event Expiry
+    2. adding people to team on frontend by username
-    3. adding people to team on frontend by username
+    3. team exit
-    4. team exit
+    4. db reset
-    5. db reset
+    5. good styling